iwakura-enterprises/sigewine/README.md

 ## Project structure
 - `sigewine-core`: The core library that provides the dependency injection functionality.
 - `sigewine-aop`: Contains AOP-like Proxy functionality to allow wrap beans.
 For example, to log method calls or to add transaction management.
+- `sigewine-aop-sentry`: Provides integration with Sentry for AOP-like method interception.
+This module is optional and requires `sigewine-aop`.

-More modules may be added in the future, such as `sigewine-irminsul` and `sigewine-sentry`.
+More modules may be added in the future, such as `sigewine-aop-irminsul`.

 ## Documentation
 Documentation is available at the [Central iwakura.enterprises documentations](https://docs.iwakura.enterprises/sigewine.html)